Mrshahidali420/youtube-shorts-automation/README.md

 1. Download the [latest release](https://github.com/Mrshahidali420/youtube-shorts-automation/releases/latest) or clone this repository
 2. Install required packages: `pip install -r requirements.txt`
 3. Create configuration files from templates:
-   - Copy `config.txt.template` to `config.txt` and update with your settings
+   - Copy `templates/config.txt.template` to `config.txt` and update with your settings
-   - Copy `niche.txt.template` to `niche.txt` and add your target niche (e.g., "GTA 6")
+   - Copy `templates/niche.txt.template` to `niche.txt` and add your target niche (e.g., "GTA 6")
-   - Copy `channels.txt.template` to `channels.txt` and add your target channels (if using channel-based downloader)
+   - Copy `templates/channels.txt.template` to `channels.txt` and add your target channels (if using channel-based downloader)
 4. Run each component as needed (see 'Running Individual Components' section below)

 ### Option 2: Package Installation